fsuri/Basil_SOSP21_artifact/store/janusstore/README.md

 We implement the Janus protocol for fault-tolerant, replicated distributed transaction processing.
 We leverage the existing networking infrastructure provided by the TAPIR repository.

 # Notes
-10/31:
+11/6:
+	- (TODO) debug two problems seen from benchmark script:
+		- preaccept callbacks are processed on shardclient but commit/accept is not invoked
+		- server deplist loop
+	- (TODO) modify output commit callback to verify strict serializability
+	- (TODO) if everything works for benchmark, clean up code in the meantime 10/31:
 	- (TODO) run benchmark script and debug/verify strict serializability via client debug
 	- (TODO) unit test inquire